Dr. Bronner's logo

 All articles

-Which product can I use for dishwashing?Updated a year ago
+Which product can I use for dishwashing?Updated 18 days ago

-Some customers say that our soaps have worked in their dishwashers, but we simply can’t recommend them as they suds too much.
-Our soaps do a great job of cleaning the dishes, but they could cause damage to your dishwasher because it could overfill with suds.
-If you do decide to try it, we suggest using a tiny amount of soap.
+Some customers say our soaps have worked in their dishwashers, but we simply can’t recommend them because they suds too much.
+Our soaps do a great job of cleaning dishes, but they can cause damage to your dishwasher if they overfill with suds.
+If you do decide to try it, we suggest using only a tiny amount of soap.
+However, our Pure-Castile Soaps and Sal Suds are perfect for handwashing dishes.

-To handwash your dishes with either our Pure-Castile Liquid Soap or Sal Suds Biodegradable Cleaner, we recommend a couple of methods.
+To handwash your dishes with either product, we recommend a couple of methods.

-If you prefer to use a dispenser, we recommend only using a foaming pump dispenser.
-Our Pure-Castile Soaps are quite concentrated and inevitably, the regular pumps always clog.
+2. If you prefer to use a dispenser, we recommend a foaming pump dispenser only.
+Our Magic Soaps are quite concentrated, and the regular pumps inevitably clog.
 For use in a foaming pump, dilute either ¼ cup Tbsp.
 (60 mL) of soap or 1 Tbsp.
 (15 mL) of Sal Suds into an 8oz container of water.
 You are aiming for a 1:3 ratio for the soap and a 1:15 ratio for our Sal Suds.

-The last way we recommend is to make an all-purpose spray cleaner by combining ¼ c.
+3. Make an all-purpose spray cleaner by combining ¼ c.
 (60 mL) of soap or 1 Tbsp.
 (15 mL) Sal Suds with 1 qt.
 (1 L) water or in a spray bottle.
 Then all you need to do is spray the dirty dishes down and scrub them.
-You can find a full breakdown of how to make an all-purpose spray also of Lisa Bronner's blog, Going Green with Lisa Bronner
+You can find a full breakdown of how to make an all-purpose spray on Lisa Bronner's blog, Going Green with Lisa Bronner

-Lastly, if you have hard water, it is possible to encounter some mineral build-up when using our Pure-Castile Soap.
+If you have hard water, you may notice some mineral build-up when using our Magic Soap.
 The interaction of hard water, and even soft water, with any true soap (not synthetic detergent-based soaps), can leave behind a thin film of minerals that appears as residue or “soap scum.”
+Note that this is not an issue with detergents like our Sal Suds.

-Hard water contains dissolved minerals in the form of calcium and magnesium.
-All true soaps, such as castile soap, will react with these minerals to form insoluble stearates, which are visible as a whitish precipitate.
-This whitish precipitate builds up primarily on surfaces where water is left to dry, such as in sinks and showers.
-It is typically not an issue on floors, counters, or other hard surfaces where the castile soap is diluted for cleaning and standing water is mopped or wiped up.
+Hard water contains dissolved minerals, primarily calcium and magnesium.
+All true soaps, such as Magic Soap, will react with these minerals to form insoluble stearates, which are visible as a whitish precipitate.
+This whitish precipitate mostly forms on surfaces where water dries, like in sinks and showers.
+It's typically not an issue on floors, counters, or other hard surfaces where the soap is diluted for cleaning and standing water is mopped or wiped up.

-You can easily dissolve residue left from our soap with vinegar by diluting one cup (240 mL) of vinegar in a quart (1 L) of water and spraying it on the affected surfaces.
+You can easily dissolve the residue left by our soap with vinegar by diluting 1 cup (240 mL) of vinegar in a quart (1 L) of water, then spraying it onto the affected surfaces.
 Let it sit for about 5 minutes (not long enough for it to dry), and then rinse it away with very hot water.

 Was this article helpful?